danielsantil/danielsantil.github.io/content/resume.md

 - Implemented new backend services in Go and MySQL to facilitate the company's migration to a new internal platform, designing RESTful APIs and data models to support the transition while maintaining compatibility with existing systems hosted on AWS.

-- Designed and built a data migration pipeline using Bash, Go, MySQL, and MongoDB to process and consolidate 50GB+ of public advertising inventory data from multiple external vendors into the company's unified internal database systems.
+- Designed and built a data migration pipeline using Bash, Go, Python, MySQL, and MongoDB to process and consolidate 50GB+ of public advertising inventory data from multiple external vendors into the company's unified internal database systems.

 - Maintained and enhanced existing backend services using Node.js and Express.js with MySQL, resolving bugs across the platform and improving the reliability of out-of-home (OOH) advertising campaign creation workflows.